shekit/instagif/README.md

 # Instagif Camera

 I built a camera that snaps a GIF and ejects a little cartridge so you can hold a moving photo in your hand!
 I'm calling it "Instagif".
 Don't ask me why I built it, it sounded like a fun challenge and I always wanted to hold a moving photo.
-If it isn't obvious, I was inspired by one of the classic polaroid cameras.

 ## Build Process